 Paul’s discography includes the solo album of English, French and Italian lute songs entitled A Painted Tale; a CD and DVD recording of Handel’s Messiah; Handel’s Semele; Monteverdi’s L’Orfeo; Purcell’s The Fairy Queen; Mozart’s Requiem and Idomeneo, Carl Orff’s Carmina Burana and Fauré’s La naissance de Venus.
 He is featured on Swoon - A Visual and Musical Odyssey and The Swoon Collection Gold Edition; the Christmas discs Perfect Day, Silent Night and Glorious Night; Prayer for Peace; Eternity; Danny Boy, Ye Banks and Braes, Praise II and the soundtrack to the Australian feature film The Bank.

-This season, he appears as soloist in Handel's Messiah and Mozart's Mass in C Minor with the Queensland Symphony Orchestra, Zadok in Handel's Solomon in the Perth Concert Hall, the Evangelist in Bach's Johannes-Passion and Matthäus-Passion in Melbourne and Brisbane, Haydn's Creation with the Newcastle University Choir, as well as a CD recording of art songs by Australian composer Calvin Bowman.
+His most recent appearances include Handel's Messiah and Mozart's Mass in C Minor with the Queensland Symphony Orchestra, Zadok in Handel's Solomon in the Perth Concert Hall, the Evangelist in Bach's Johannes-Passion and Matthäus-Passion in Melbourne and Brisbane, Haydn's Creation with the Newcastle University Choir, as well as a CD recording of art songs by Australian composer Calvin Bowman.